AWS Snowball Edge

 AWS Snowball Edge is a 100-TB data transfer solution that accelerates moving large volumes of data into and out of AWS using storage appliances designed to be secure for physical transport.

-You order Snowball Edge appliance from Amazon and they ship it directly to you.
+You order the Snowball Edge appliance from Amazon and they ship it directly to you.
 Data transfer is performed by MSP360 (CloudBerry) Backup with a backup plan that uses Snowball as the storage target.

 Your computer must be suitable for handling this data transportation task in terms of processing, memory, and networking load.
 See Workstation Specifications to learn about the workstation requirements.

-This following sections explain how to move data from your computer to Amazon S3 using MSP360 (CloudBerry) Backup and AWS Snowball Edge.
+The following sections explain how to move data from your computer to Amazon S3 using MSP360 (CloudBerry) Backup and AWS Snowball Edge.

 1. Ordering AWS Snowball Edge

-Go to Amazon Web Services, select your region and create a new import or export job.
+Go to Amazon Web Services, select your region, and create a new import or export job.

 Next, specify your address and select the preferred shipping speed.

 Specify the job details, such as the job name, the required storage capacity (100 TB), and the required buckets.
-These buckets will be listed in MSP360 (CloudBerry) Backup when adding Snowball as an S3-compatible storage.
+These buckets will be listed in MSP360 (CloudBerry) Backup when adding Snowball as S3-compatible storage.
 Click Next to continue.